AnIdiotsGuide/discordjs-bot-guide/understanding/sharding.md

 //		],

 // If we would like to map our guilds' members.size from our
-// servers on all of our shards, we must make use of broadcastEval() const res = await client.shard.broadcastEval('this.guilds.map((guild) => guild.members.size)');
+// servers on all of our shards, we must make use of broadcastEval().
+// Remember, this runs in the context of the client, so we refer to the
+// Client using "this".
+const res = await client.shard.broadcastEval('this.guilds.map((guild) => guild.members.size)');
 console.log(res);
 // 	Array: [